Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 );
 ```

-The `routeGuard` middleware checks the mock database for any auth context entries, and inspects the access token in the authorization header of the incoming request to see if it contains the necessary claims.
+The `routeGuard` middleware checks the database for any auth context entries, and inspects the access token in the authorization header of the incoming request to see if it contains the necessary claims.
 If it does, it passes the request to the next middleware in chain.
 If it doesn't, the `checkForRequiredAuthContext` middleware takes over.
 This is shown in [routeGuard.js](./API/utils/routeGuard.js):

 ```javascript
 const authContextGuard = (req, res, next) => {